Rockies vs. Red Sox Player Props Betting Odds

 |2

-- Rafael Devers has recorded 61 hits with 16 doubles, 15 home runs and 17 walks.
-He has driven in 52 runs.
+- Alex Verdugo has recorded 71 hits with 19 doubles, two triples, five home runs and 26 walks.
+He has driven in 24 runs with three stolen bases.

-- Devers brings a three-game streak with at least one hit into this matchup.
-In his last five games he is batting .316 with a double, two home runs, a walk and three RBI.
+- Verdugo has picked up a hit in four games in a row.
+In his last five games he is batting .250 with three walks.

 |Opponent